 To learn more about brainspotting, watch this short video by Dr David Grant, the innovator of brainspotting therapy.

 The Banyans Health and Wellness offers a private treatment program for alcohol addiction and dependency.
-Our rehab programs for addiction and dependency incorporate variety of robust treatment modalities to ensure you receive holistic and comprehensive care.
+Our rehab programs for addiction and dependency incorporate a variety of robust treatment modalities to ensure you receive holistic and comprehensive care.

 Benefit from effective treatment and one-on-one therapy to gain measurable outcomes and freedom from your destructive patterns.
-Our Intake Team are available any time to help you design a personalized program for private addiction rehab.